 “This looks so wonderful!
 (In fact, breaking my vow not to sign up for new newsletters for this one!)
 Everything Emily writes is stellar.” —Abby Seiff

-Hi!
-I’m Emily Ding, an independent writer-photographer and editor based in Kuala Lumpur and Berlin.
+Hi, I’m Emily Ding, an independent writer-photographer and editor based in Kuala Lumpur, and sometimes in Berlin.

 My stories—which circle the themes of place, culture, and justice—have been published in both news and literary media.